How Much of the World’s Population Owns Bitcoin Today?

 Bitcoin is an open monetary network that allows for the free flow of value between individuals across the globe without having to ask permission from anyone.
-The internet allowed for the free flow of information, Bitcoin will allow for the free flow of value.
+The internet allows for the free flow of information, and Bitcoin will allow for the free flow of value.

-Distinguishing between Bitcoin the network, and bitcoin the asset is an important step to better understanding how early you are in Bitcoin’s story.
-By viewing Bitcoin through the lens of a disruptive technology that will disrupt one of the largest markets in the world, money itself, you can then start to appreciate just how small Bitcoin is today compared to what it could become in the future.
+Distinguishing between Bitcoin the network and Bitcoin the asset is an important step to better understanding how early you are in Bitcoin’s story.
+By viewing Bitcoin through the lens of a disruptive technology that will disrupt one of the largest markets in the world, money itself, you can start to appreciate just how small Bitcoin is today compared to what it could become in the future.

 If you missed it, Bitcoin is that tiny red line in the bottom right corner there in the chart.
 The two main takeaways from the chart are:

 1.)
-How young Bitcoin as a technology still is
+How young is Bitcoin as a technology

 2.)
 The similar pattern of how these technologies get adopted.